How long will my therapy take?

 - Does this professional sound open, flexible and accommodating.
 Will she allow me to meet with her for an initial interview to determine if this is the right match for me?
 (When it comes to making an important investment in your future, it is important to interview at least two professionals.)

 - Aside from academic degrees and licenses, does this professional have extensive specialized training in the area of my presenting issue?
-(Just because someone is licensed or on your insurance panel, does not mean that the person is qualified to help you with your unique needs.)
+(Just because someone is licensed, does not mean that the person is qualified to help you with your unique needs.)

 - Can you tell me about the important outcomes or results you have seen using your treatment methods with clients who have had my issue(s)?
 (You want a seasoned professional who has a track record of success and can easily articulate and give you hope about your problem.)